askcarter/spinnaker-k8s-workshop/labs/creating-your-pipeline.md

 ## Create Deploy Pipeline

-In the command prompt, updated pipeline json description.
-Replace ```YOUR_PROJECT_ID``` with your project id.
+In the command prompt, update the pipeline's json description using the ```sed``` comamnd.

 ```shell
 $ sed -i.bak "s/REPLACE_ME/$PROJECT/g" ../config/pipeline.json
 ```

+[TODO: Add Screenshot]

-Click "Create Pipeline or Strategy".
+Back in the Spinnaker UI, click "Create Pipeline or Strategy".

 Name the new Pipeline "Deploy".